rs23252/ikea-go-intro/labs/arrays-and-slices/README.md

 `var s []int`

-was and empty slice, a slice with length of zero.
+is an empty slice, a slice with length of zero.

 What is the value of each of the elements of a newly created, with make, slice?